asharpvan/HackerEarthChallenge/README.md

 # HackerEarthChallenge

+#Update
+**1. Added Animation to Uitable view scrolling**

-**This project was done in response to the Hacker Earth's Dark Matter iOS Challenge**
+#This project was done in response to the Hacker Earth's Dark Matter iOS Challenge
 Could be used as a project guidance for

 1. Creating **Custom APIs with CompletionHandlers**.